 Do all eating establishments need to comply with the regulations?

-What type of food is covered by the regulations?
+What type of allergens are covered by the regulations?

-The Food Standards Agency set out a list of 14 different foods that are required to be correctly labelled.
+The Food Standards Agency set out a list of 14 different foods that are required to be correctly labelled and highlighted as being allergens.
 This list is made up of:

 Crustaceans (such as prawns, crabs or lobsters)